-Transaction-Level Caching
+9.2.2.1 Transaction-Level Caching

 Once an entity bean has been loaded from the database, it is always retrieved from the cache whenever it is requested when using the findByPrimaryKey or invoked from a cached reference in that transaction.
-Note that getting an entity bean using a non-primary key finder always retrieves the persistent state of the bean from the data base.
+Getting an entity bean using a non-primary key finder always retrieves the persistent state of the bean from the data base.